 How will opportunities at Purdue support your interests, both in and out of the classroom?
 (Respond in 100 words or fewer.)

 There are two major components to this prompt.
 First and foremost, you have to demonstrate your knowledge of Purdue and its unique offerings.
 You can then establish a connection between your knowledge of Purdue and your own interests.
 When considering what you’ll write about regarding Purdue’s offerings, you want to include specific details that will demonstrate that you’ve done your homework on the school.

 Some examples of what differentiates Purdue from other universities include:

-- Its aeronautical engineering program and work in flight, whether terrestrial or extraterrestrial, is one of the best in the world
+- Aeronautical engineering program and work in flight (whether terrestrial or extraterrestrial) is one of the best in the world

 - Unique First-Year Engineering program that’s designed to test students’ critical thinking both inside and outside the classroom